 Creative environmental art in collaboration with communities

-Genevieve Rudd is from/based in Great Yarmouth, Norfolk and has been leading participatory arts projects since 2011.
-This includes developing programmes with people in museums, galleries, theatres, libraries, schools, festivals and outdoor public spaces, and in care & medical settings.
-Between 2018 and 2023, Genevieve was an Associate Artist/Tutor at the Sainsbury Centre at the University of East Anglia.
+[bio updated in July 2025].
+Genevieve Rudd is from/based in Great Yarmouth, Norfolk and has been leading participatory arts projects since c.2011.
+This includes developing programmes with people in museums, galleries, theatres, libraries, schools, festivals and outdoor public spaces, as well as care & medical settings.
+Between 2018 and 2023, Genevieve was an Associate Artist/Tutor at the Sainsbury Centre [SCVA] at the University of East Anglia, regularly designing and leading participatory projects as responses to the SCVA collections & exhibitions.

 In 2019, after leading outdoor and environmental/nature arts projects for many years, Genevieve began re-training in outdoor learning skills and has a Wild Beach Leader Level 3 qualification.
-In 2021, Genevieve founded Under Open Sky , a not-for-profit organisation exploring the changing coast through arts, cultural heritage, science and holistic health activity.
+In 2021, Genevieve founded Under Open Sky [UoS], a not-for-profit organisation exploring the changing coast through arts, cultural heritage, science and holistic wellbeing activity.

-After getting stuck into establishing Under Open Sky and piloting a few different events and programmes, Genevieve became curious about applying her skills and experience in the world of research.
-In 2023, Genevieve’s research proposal was nationally shortlisted for the Centre for Cultural Value’s research programme with her idea ‘The Sea and Me’ exploring the relationships between cultural identity and the coast – whilst this proposal didn’t get through to the last stage of the process, it was an affirming opportunity to her creative practice through participatory community nature/blue space engagement.
+In 2023, Genevieve’s research proposal through UoS was nationally shortlisted for the Centre for Cultural Value’s research programme with her idea ‘The Sea and Me’ exploring the relationships between cultural identity and the coast – whilst this proposal didn’t get through to the last stage of the process, it was an affirming opportunity to her creative practice exploring participatory community nature/blue space engagement.

 Genevieve is a climate declarer, meaning she is committed to telling the truth and acting for our planet.
 This manifests in her local participatory nature-culture work and also globally in her support of wider actions.
 With theatre practitioner Lucy Enskat, she previously instigated the East of England Culture Declares Emergency Hub.
 In early 2023, she became a trustee for new charity Natural Habitat in Suffolk.